BLE-LTER/ble-metadata-template/data_submission_instructions.md

 # Metadata Template Instructions

 The accompanying metadata template is an Excel workbook, oriented toward the [Ecological Metadata Language](https://knb.ecoinformatics.org/external//emlparser/docs/index.html), the metadata standard for the LTER network and widely used in the earth and environmental sciences.
-Refer to these instructions, which will walk you through completing each sheet in the template workbook, and the example submission package as you gather metadata.
+Refer to these instructions as well as the sample submission package from Vanessa, which will walk you through completing each sheet in the template workbook.

 About the template workbook: